aquaflamingo/spotify-exporter/README.md

 # SpotifyExporter

-Export Spotify Playlists
+Export or backup your Spotify playlists

-Currently only supports Ruby < 2.7

 ## Installation